 - All party venues must be in compliance with town fire, safety, and crowd-control regulations in order to be eligible for the University Catered-Party Policy.
 Regulations are available from the Director of Campus Activities.

-Federal Notifications Regarding Alcohol and Other Drugs
+M. Federal Notifications Regarding Alcohol and Other Drugs

-University Policy on Alcohol and Illegal Drugs
+N. University Policy on Alcohol and Illegal Drugs

 University policy recognizes that substance abuse is a complex problem that is not easily resolved solely by personal effort and may require professional assistance and/or treatment.
 Accordingly, each campus and System-wide Services have designated an individual to assist employees and students who seek referral for assistance with a substance-abuse problem.
 Students, faculty, and staff members with substance-abuse problems are encouraged to take advantage of available diagnostic, referral, counseling, and prevention services.
 However, employees and students availing themselves of these services will not be granted special privileges and exemptions from standard personnel practices applicable to job performance requirements and from standard academic and student conduct requirements.
 The University will not excuse acts of misconduct committed by employees and students whose judgment is impaired due to substance abuse.

-Illegal Drugs: The possession, use, manufacture, or distribution of illegal drugs (heroin, cocaine, marijuana, LSD, steroids, etc.) is prohibited at any time on University property and as part of any University activities.
+Illegal Drugs: The possession, use, manufacture, or distribution of illegal drugs (heroin, cocaine, marijuana, LSD, steroids, etc.) are prohibited at any time on University property and as part of any University activities.
 “Illegal drugs” does not mean the use of drugs under a valid prescription.
 Employees and students known to use, possess, manufacture, or distribute illegal drugs are liable to public law-enforcement actions and University disciplinary actions.